secdev02/Network-Support/COOKIE_EDITOR_GUIDE.md

-# Cookie-Editor Integration Guide
+# Cookie Extension Integration Guide

 ## Overview

-The Session Replay tool is fully compatible with the popular **Cookie-Editor** browser extension.
+The Session Replay tool is fully compatible with popular cookie management browser extensions:
+- **Cookie-Editor**
+- **EditThisCookie**

 You can:
 - Export cookies in Cookie-Editor format
+- Export cookies in EditThisCookie format
-- Import cookies from Cookie-Editor
+- Import cookies from either extension
-- Use both tools together seamlessly
+- Use these tools together seamlessly

-## What is Cookie-Editor?
+## What are these extensions?

+### Cookie-Editor

 Cookie-Editor is a popular browser extension that lets you view, edit, add, delete, search, protect and block cookies.
 It's available for Chrome, Firefox, and Edge.

 🔗 https://cookie-editor.com/

+### EditThisCookie

+EditThisCookie is another popular cookie manager extension for Chrome, allowing you to add, delete, edit, search, protect and block cookies.

+🔗 Chrome Web Store: EditThisCookie

 ## Why This Integration Matters